 Stick a fork into the apples to make sure they are done.
 You want the fork to slide in with little resistance.

 Scoop apples out.
 I recommend scooping especially if you have more apples to steam.
 If you drain the water off it will take more time to boil the second batch then scooping out all the apples, saving the water, and adding more apples to the already hot water.

 Put softened apples into your food mill.
 I like to use the Back to Basics Food Strainer.
-I found a used one at a yard sale, but you can get them new from Emergency Essentials or you can check Ebay or your local classifieds.
+I found a used one at a yard sale, but you can find them online, on Ebay or your local classifieds.